 Feed plants with a slow-release fertilizer to keep them healthy and blooming.
 Because of frequent watering, nutrients leach out of the container’s soil.
 Follow the directions on the fertilizer’s label to keep your perennials healthy and well-fed.

 Also, for season-long blooms, deadhead faded flowers.
-Not only does deadheading encourage the plant to produce more flowers, it also keeps your container looking attractive and tidy, too.
+Deadheading encourages the plant to produce more flowers and keeps your container looking attractive and tidy, too.

 For more gardening inspiration, be sure to join Rozanne’s Inner Circle!